elixir-lang/elixir-lang.github.com/crash-course.markdown

 im_a_var
 x = 10

-Module  # this is called an atom alias; it expands to :'Elixir-Module'
+Module  # this is called an atom alias; it expands to :'Elixir.Module'
 {% endhighlight %}

 It is also possible to create atoms that start with a character other than a lowercase letter.
 The syntax is different between the two languages: